HarutoHiroki/.dotfiles/README.md

 ### Adding Your Own Bloat (I Mean, Customizations)

-To add new customizations that will run in all modes (including diet mode):
+To add new customizations that will run in all modes (including dots changes only mode):

 1. Open `bloater.sh` in your favorite text editor
 2. Navigate to **Part 5** (the customization zone)